PomonaCS051/PomonaCS051.github.io/student_guide.md

 EGit is an implementation of Git in the Eclipse IDE; it supports the way the IDE sets up projects and stores the files on your computer.
-This plug-in also includes a graphical user interface (GUI) to complete common Git commands without having to use the command line (although we will be using a bit of the command line this semester).
+This plug-in also includes a graphical user interface (GUI) to complete common Git commands.

-### Terminal

-A terminal is a way to interact with a computer by giving it text commands.
-The commands can include everything from making a directory (`mkdir myDirectory`) to removing a file (`rm myFile`) to running a console application like `git`.

-In Eclipse, you will be using a Terminal Emulator that will allow you to execute basic system commands like navigating into a folder (`cd path/to/folder`) or running Git commands and aliases we created for this course all without leaving the IDE.

 ## Getting Setup

-You should only need to complete the steps in this section once for the lab computers and once for your personal computer.
-They are instructions specifically for Mac OSX, so if you're running any other operating system, please contact us, and we will gladly help you get setup.
+**You should only need to complete the steps in this section once for the lab computers and once for your personal computer.** They are instructions specifically for Mac OSX, so if you're running any other operating system, please contact us, and we will gladly help you get setup.